markrebec/excursion/README.md

   # to add it to the pool and make it available to other apps using
   # excursion.
 Otherwise this app's routes won't be added to the pool.
   #
-  # You will still be able to use the helper methods for any applications
+  # You will still be able to use the pool as a client, and will have
+  # access to the url helpers for any applications that *are* configured
-  # that *are* configured in the pool.
+  # in the pool.
   config.register_app = true # default is true

-  # This is a lot like ActionMailer.default_url_options.
-You should
+  # This is a lot like ActionMailer default_url_options.
+In fact, if
+  # you have set those default_url_options already, you can just use
-  # provide at least a host, port is optional.
+  # them here.
+You should provide at least a host, port is optional.
   #
   # If this application will not be contributing routes to the pool,
   # this can be left unconfigured.